 Two major fire outbreaks

-The costliest wildfire from the Northern California event, the Tubbs Fire, was ignited around 10 p.m. local time on 8 October near the town of Calistoga.
+The most devastating wildfire from the Northern California event, the Tubbs Fire, was ignited around 10 p.m. local time on 8 October near the town of Calistoga.
 Gusty northeasterly winds of 50–70 km/h caused the fire to spread rapidly.
 The intensity of the Diablo winds continued to increase as the night went on, ultimately reaching speeds of 100 km/h.
 Evacuations for Santa Rosa and Sonoma County were ordered by local emergency management as the flames advanced into residential neighbourhoods.
-In all, over 5,500 structures were destroyed by the Tubbs Fire, most of them within 24 hours of its ignition, incurring – together with some other nearby fires – an estimated insured loss of US$ 4.2bn.
+In all, over 5,500 structures were destroyed by the Tubbs Fire, most of them within 24 hours of its ignition.

 Around the same time on 8 October, the Atlas Fire broke out to the east of Napa.
 Similar to the Tubbs Fire, the conflagration grew rapidly, ultimately burning an area of 210 km2.
-Although the towns of Napa, Yountville and other farming communities escaped relatively unscathed, the Atlas Fire destroyed 487 buildings and damaged 90 others, in all causing insured losses exceeding US$ 2.8bn.
+Although the towns of Napa, Yountville and other farming communities escaped relatively unscathed, the Atlas Fire destroyed 487 buildings and damaged 90 others.

 The Southern California wildfire event started two months later on 4 December, when the Thomas Fire began in a canyon in Ventura County, about 100 km from downtown Los Angeles.
 The fire grew explosively due to gale-force Santa Ana winds and over the course of the next two weeks scorched over 1,140 km2, becoming the largest wildfire in the state’s history and destroying at least 800 buildings.
 Other notable fires in this outbreak include the Lilac Fire in San Diego County that destroyed about 200 structures, and the Skirball Fire, which burned six mansions in the enclave of Bel Air.
 An additional 15,000 structures were at risk from these fires.